Submarines in the Royal Danish Navy: 2004 termination

+Also, Denmark stopped its plans for the new Viking-class submarine.

+Reinvestment discussions

+After the Danish submarine divestiture in 2004, there was a long period of two decades of peace and in turn, major cost savings for Denmark.
+Whatever the exact reasons, the overall defense posture in the region and operational demands allowed the plan to be executed.
+However, after twenty years Danish law makers are discussing a return to submarine-based defense systems, as part of its ongoing plans for safety and security.

 Increasing great-power activity in the Arctic is widely mentioned in Danish foreign policy strategies and is also touted as a reason to increase the Royal Danish Navy's submarine capabilities.
 For example, Russian submarines have been spotted near Greenland, which has prompted a response from the Danish Defense ministry.
 Great-power activity in the Arctic is making the Arctic a more unstable area, which can be prone to increased risks of conflict, particularly between NATO and Russia.
 Seeing as Denmark has boundary disputes with Russia over the Continental Shelf north of Greenland, knowledge and potential counter-measures of Russian submarines becomes even more important for Danish maritime security.

-The Royal Danish Navy has announced plans to increase ASW capabilities (Anti-submarine warfare), in order to counter hostile submarines in potential future conflicts.
+The Royal Danish Navy has announced plans to increase ASW capabilities (anti-submarine warfare), in order to counter hostile submarines in potential future conflicts.
 As the NATO Defence Planning Capability Review of 2019/2020 states, Denmark faces more serious threats than in any other period since the fall of the Berlin Wall.
 The ASW capabilities that Denmark plans to increase, however, is mainly focused on countering hostile submarines with aerial weapons systems i.e. helicopters and fighter jets.
-The ASW capabilities could however, also include attack submarines, which specialize in finding and countering hostile submarines.
+The ASW capabilities could however also include attack submarines, which specialize in finding and countering hostile submarines.